Facts about snakes? If this is the topic you are looking for, then be confident that you are in the right place.

 ➔ Snakes never cry.
 Being reptiles, they can produce tears but the tears do not overflow their eyes, therefore snakes do not cry.

-➔ Snakes have special glands and teeth to inject venom in their prey.
+➔ Snakes have special glands and teeth to inject venom into their prey.

 Surprisingly, snakes have no idea that they are injecting venom.
-All they know is that when they bite, there prey stops moving and they can eat it.
+All they know is that when they bite, their prey stops moving and they can eat it.

 ➔ The nonvenomous snake uses the technique of constriction.